Resignation Letter for Going Back To School (Best Samples)

 Keep it unemotional

-When writing your letter, avoid using emotional language.
+When writing it, avoid using emotional language.
 Instead, the letter should remain professional and formal.
-Also, avoid personal examples that add no value to the letter.
+Also, avoid personal examples that add no value to it.

 Proofread and edit